Interview with Lauren and Susan of Book of Love

 Did you feel that BOY was the obvious choice for a remix/first single from the album or were there other tracks you were considering?

 LAUREN: “Boy” was definitely our first choice.
-It is the definitive BOL song.
+It is the definitive Book of Love song.
 We felt that the temperature was right for it.
 We had a lot of good choices for remixers and thought we could put a good 12″ together.
 We want to thank Ted and Bill Coleman and for conceiving the project, I think they did a great job.

 How did you approach the new material?
 Were you consciously trying to balance what you thought the fans expectations would be vs. not wanting to repeat yourselves?